 Investment allocations and underlying funds in the American Funds Target Date Retirement Series are updated quarterly.
 Underlying funds and their allocation percentages are subject to the Portfolio Oversight Committee’s discretion and will evolve over time.
 Underlying funds may be added or removed during the year.
 For quarterly updates of the underlying fund allocations, go to All Funds and then click on a target date fund name.

 Most investments carry some degree of risk.
 For example, investing outside the United States involves risks such as currency fluctuations, periods of illiquidity and price volatility, as more fully described in the prospectus.
 These risks may be greater with investments in developing countries.
 Investing in smaller companies also involves additional risks.
-Lower-rated bonds are subject to greater fluctuations in value and risk of loss of income and principal (than higher rated bonds).
-The return of principal in bond funds and for the bond holdings in New World Fund, Capital Income Builder, The Income Fund of America, American Balanced Fund, and American Funds Global Balanced Fund is not guaranteed.
-These fund shares are same interest rate, inflation and credit risks associated with the underlying bond holdings.
+Lower-rated bonds are subject to greater fluctuations in value and risk of loss of income and principal than higher rated bonds.
+The return of principal in bond funds and for the bond holdings in New World Fund, Capital Income Builder, The Income Fund of America, American Balanced Fund and American Funds Global Balanced Fund is not guaranteed.
+These fund shares are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.
 Fund shares of U.S. Government Securities Fund are not guaranteed by the U.S. government.